Unleash your adventure spirit, explore Mongolia on your own terms

 Once you decide to visit the land of the great Chinggis Khaan, you should experience real horseback trekking in the beautiful landscape like the real nomads.

 During the horse trekking, you will be supported by the local horse herders and an English-speaking tour guide.
-We will do our best to make it maximum safe and enjoyable!
+We will do our best to make it safe and enjoyable!

-Mongolian horses are well-trained and there is nothing to worry about if it is your first time.
+Mongolian horses are well-trained, and there is nothing to worry about if it is your first time.
 Please join us for an unforgettable experience.
 The real adventure is waiting for you!

-Tour Itinerary:
+Tour Itinerary

-DAY 2: Arrive in Bayan-Olgii Province
+Day 1DAY 1: Arrive in Bayan-Olgii Province

 In the morning, you will take a three-hour flight to western Mongolia.
 You will arrive in Olgii, the center of the Bayan-Olgii province.
 This is the land of the famous nomadic eagle hunters and the gorgeous Altai Mountains.
-The annual Golden Eagle Festival is held on each Autumn in the town of Ulgii
+The annual Golden Eagle Festival is held each Autumn in the town of Ulgii

 The majority population of the region is ethnic Kazakh people, who have kept their traditions for thousands of years.
 At the airport, you will be welcomed by your local expedition team consisting of a driver, cook, and English-speaking tour guide.
 We will drive to the Altai Tavan Bogd National Park.